 Based on the baseline definition of family firms, we generate the dependent variable, the fraction of family firms in each county (the number of family firms surveyed over the number of firms surveyed).
 In 2010 CPES data, some counties contain a limited number of surveyed firms, which lead to a noisy calculation of family firm share.
 Consequently, we only consider counties with at least five firms surveyed in our baseline regression (We also change the threshold of the number of firms in our robustness check.).
 In the end, there are 204 counties in our sample.
-We show the geographic distribution of genealogy density and share of family firms for counties with at least five firms surveyed in Figure 2 and detailed summary statistics in the Appendix.
+We find that the mean of genealogy density in the sample counties is not significantly different from that of other counties in China, which partly suggests the representativeness of our sample.
+We show the geographic distribution of genealogy density and share of family firms for counties with at least five firms surveyed in Figure 2 and detailed summary statistics in the Appendix Table A.3.

-3.3 China Family Panel Survey
+3.3.
+China Family Panel Survey